NBC logo: Current Peacock logo (1986–present)

-This logo's first appearance as an on-screen bug was in the 1993–94 television season, appearing only during the opening sequences of programs, and then staying on-screen throughout the duration of programs as a separate translucent bug beginning with the 1994–95 season.
+This logo's first appearance as an on-screen bug was in the 1993–94 television season, appearing only during the opening sequences of programs.
+A separate translucent bug was introduced in the 1996–97 season, appearing only for a few seconds at the beginning of a program's act after the commercial break, and then staying on-screen throughout the duration of programs shortly thereafter.
 Until the 2004–05 season, the bottom-of-screen logo bug featured a variety of animated effects that built up the image from its components (such as the six feathers rotating into the form of the logo with the peacock's body being formed when the feathers were in place, or a white flag containing the logo wiping the logo bug onto the screen), usually during a show's opening sequence.
 Until the 2008–09 season, a screensaver-style sequence featuring these logo effects against a black background was also used as a placeholder graphic during slots within commercial breaks allocated for local stations to insert commercials and station promotions.
 Some NBC affiliates also ran the sequence through the network feed in the event of technical difficulties with inserting local advertising (a placeholder logo graphic remains in use, although from the fall of 2009–10 season to the spring of the 2023–24 season, the animation used has changed to match the network's imaging of the current timeframe).

 The network maintains specific guidelines for the logo, including proper colors for reproduction, using either RGB, CMYK, or Pantone colors.
 The usage guidelines are contained in the NBC Logo Legal Usage Guidelines, which is distributed to NBC employees involved in graphics as well as outside vendors, such as advertising agencies, who may need to use the logo.